Tomato Chutney Recipe For Idli & Dosa

 tomato chutney in a white bowl.

 This South Indian Tomato Chutney recipe for dosa or idli is a spicy, tangy, and vibrant chutney made from fresh tomatoes, spices and herbs.
 Also known as Tamatar ki Chutney in Hindi and Thakkali Chutney in Tamil, this recipe is made without onions and garlic.
-Make this zest chutney at home, and enjoy it just as is or as a dip or relish with snacks like idli, dosa, vada, pakoda or spread on your chapati, paratha or bread toasts.
+Make this zesty chutney at home, and enjoy it just as is or as a dip or relish with snacks like idli, dosa, vada, pakoda or spread on your chapati, paratha or bread toasts.

 4.99 from 62 votes